 The Admissions Committee must find the completed application for admission satisfactory as evidenced by a strong correlation between the applicant’s submitted application materials and GBBC’s institutional mission and doctrinal statement.

 Students in this category are intending to earn a degree from Grace Baptist Bible College and wish to study on campus.
 Degree-seeking students may be full-time or part-time students.

 A non-degree seeking student is one who has been approved to take on-campus classes but is not working toward the completion of a degree.
 This could include individuals wishing to enrich their life or seeking to earn college credit for professional or personal development.
 Students in this enrollment category may take up to 18 credits.

-Degree-seeking applicants must submit or complete the following prior to being considered for admission to Grace Baptist Bible College:
+Degree-seeking applicants must submit the following prior to being considered for admission to Grace Baptist Bible College:

 Applicants for the fall semester are encouraged to apply in the fall or winter prior to their anticipated enrollment.
 Those applying for the spring semester are encouraged to apply summer or fall prior to their anticipated enrollment.
 Detailed deadline information can be found in the schedule portion of the catalog.

 During the admissions process, students who have attended private or public schools, and homeschool students who have utilized a coordinating third-party for high school curriculum, should request an official transcript to be sent to the Office of Admissions.
 An official transcript is a transcript that has been signed and sealed by the authorizing entity (school or college) and been unopened until it is delivered to GBBC’s Office of Admissions.

 Official transcripts are not accepted until the student has completed his/her junior year of high school.
 After all high school work is complete, and prior to enrollment, GBBC must receive the student’s final, official high school transcripts containing the date of graduation and signature of the school administrator.